UCSD-ECEMAE-148/spring-2023-final-project-team-7/README.md

 -   Yellow Pedestrian: The model pedestrian had quite a bit of yellow on it.
 This would cause the car to follow it like a yellow line sometimes rather than stopping.

 -   Solution: Painted all yellow parts on the pedestrian black.
-(Completed)

 -   Potentially inconsistent depth recognition: The depth detection assumed that the closest object would always be the pedestrian.
 However, if it sees a person/car in the distance and also has something else close to it, it will stop at an unintended